compl-ai/compl-ai/README.md

 ### 2b.
 Manual Installation

-You can also create a virtual environment and install the package and manually.
+You can also create a virtual environment and install the package manually.
 Using `uv`:

 ```console
 uv venv